-The Clerk of Court must remove all access to your record.
+The Clerk of Court must remove all public access to your record.
 This means it will no longer be available for search on the Clerk’s website nor will it be available for inspections at the Clerk’s office.
-Yet the best benefit is the Clerk of Court will no longer sell your information to private parties.
+Additionally, the Clerk of Court will no longer sell your information to private parties.

-Since it has been removed you can actually obtain a Record History Check, from the Clerk of Court, indicating that no record exists.
+Since it has been removed you can actually obtain a letter from the Clerk of Court indicating that no record exists.
 This comes in a certified letter that you can keep.
 See, What to do after your record has been sealed/expunged.

 What Law Enforcement Must Do

 The arresting agency and the County’s Sheriff’s Office must remove all access to those files.
-Once law enforcement ends an investigation the case becomes a public record.
 An expungement order requires the agency to physically destroy the record of your arrest.
 A sealing order requires them to make all records confidential.
 Regardless, in both circumstances the information cannot be disclosed.

 What The State Attorney’s Office Must Do

 Like law enforcement, the State Attorney’s Office must also destroy their records (expungement) or make them confidential (sealing).
-Once a case is closed the case becomes a public record and anyone can access it from the State Attorney’s Office.
-A sealing or expungement, again, makes these records non-public records and prevents them from further disclosure.
+A sealing or expungement makes these records non-public records and prevents them from further disclosure.

 What The Florida Department of Law Enforcement Must Do

 The F.D.L.E. maintains a repository of every Florida arrest in its database.
 These records are easily accessed from their website for a small fee.
 Once your criminal record has been sealed or expunged the F.D.L.E. will remove access to these records from their site.
-Better yet, the F.D.L.E. will also stop selling that information to private companies.
-This is one of the best expungement benefits there is.
+Additionally, the F.D.L.E. will also stop selling that information to private companies.
+They will also forward the order to the FBI.